-In order to offer peer support, one must be a peer: this means I am a person who may have had a similar life experience to you, as I am a recipient of mental health services and have experienced life-changing traumas, and I am a family member of numerous individuals who are former recipients of addictions and mental health services.
-I also support those experiencing grief, as that has been a major part of my emotional experience as an adult, and it has had major impacts on my health overall.
+In order to offer peer support, one must be a peer: this means I am a person who may have had a similar life experience to you.
+I have experienced mental health challenges and have experienced life-changing traumas, and I am a family member of numerous individuals who are former recipients of addictions and mental health services.
+I have also experienced long term complex grief.
+Because of my particular lived experiences, I may be able to relate to your experiences in a way that is supportive to you.

 What is NOT Peer Support?